Don't just treat the symptoms - let's get to the root of the problem.

 This is a symptom of gender norms that constantly reinforce to girls that they are not as smart, capable or valuable as boys.
-Programs to help girls build their confidence can be helpful - but should we not also be investing significant resources in preventing this crisis of confidence in the first place, by also addressing the root cause of the problem?
+Programs to help girls build their confidence can be helpful - but we should also be investing significant resources in preventing this crisis of confidence in the first place, by addressing the root cause of the problem.

 The Story of Gloria...

 Let's take the case of Gloria.
 Gloria is 27 years old and married with two small children.
 She is interested in learning skills to improve her financial literacy and create a small income-generating project.
 Gloria is lucky to be asked if she would like to join an economic empowerment project being offered at no cost by a local NGO.
-She feels interested in joining the program, but lacks the autonomy and self-confidence to make the decision on her own.
-She must also first ask her husband if she can attend the sessions for the program.
+She is excited to join the program, but lacks the autonomy and self-confidence to make the decision on her own.
+She must first ask her husband if she can attend the sessions for the program.
 Her husband is resistant but finally agrees, and Gloria joins the program.
-However, once she starts making money, her husband demands that she hand it over to him and he will make the decisions around how it is spent.
+However, once she starts making money from her work, her husband demands that she hand it over to him and he will make the decisions around how it is spent.
 She wants to grow her small business, but she does not control how her income is spent, and she often feels overwhelmed with the amount of work expected of her at home, between domestic chores, childcare and looking after her elderly relatives nearby.
-Her husband is also now pressing for her to have another child, and she does not feel able to refuse or negotiate sex with him.
+Her husband is now pressing for her to have another child, and she does not feel able to refuse or to negotiate sex with him.

 Gloria's story illustrates how women and girls live within systems of power that they do not have complete control over, and which have a significant impact on the quality of their lives.
 Focusing on individual women's agency alone, and expecting this to be a sustainable solution to the larger problem, is not only unrealistic but places a significant and unfair burden on the shoulders of those who are already marginalized.